Reflections

 Light Relationships

-In John 11 (read here) we read of Jesus speaking of walking in the light and attending to friendship, to promotion of the Light and to demonstrating the healing gifts of Love.
+In John 11 (read here) we read of Jesus speaking of walking in the light and attending to friendship, promoting the Light and to demonstrating the healing gifts of Love.
 Aspects of the story are very hard for most of us, perhaps nearly all of us, to believe – what?
-A person raised Continue reading
+A person raised from the… Continue reading

 -